Give your template a name ( we recommend a strong naming convention) and choose ‘Adhoc – one off process’

 If you do not wish to import certain Mailchimp fields simply ignore them in your mapping.

-Click ‘done’ and your import will begin.
+Click ‘done’ and your update will begin.